Alfred Murdoch

 Alfred James (Fred) Murdoch (18 April 1877 – 1 June 1960) was a New Zealand politician, first as an Independent Liberal then of the United Party, and from 1943 the National Party.
 He was Minister of Agriculture and Minister of Mines from 1930 to 1931 in the United Government of New Zealand.

 Biography

 Early life

 Murdoch was born in 1877 in Onehunga.
 He trained as a school teacher and taught at Onehunga, Northcote, Hikurangi, Mata, and Ruataka.
 He retired from teaching in 1919 and became a farmer, breeding Jersey cattle.
-For a time, he was the chairman of the New Zealand Dairy Board, and he belonged to the Chamber of Commerce in Whangarei.
+For a time, he was the chairman of the New Zealand Dairy Board, and he belonged to the Chamber of Commerce in Whangārei.